dsagman/picat/picat.md

 And here's the code.
 Some things to note:
 - There are two parts and two solution algorithms per part.
+- Bins are represented by a list of 1s and 0s to indicate if a particular weight is in bin 1 or either of bin 2 or bin 3.
+- It doesn't matter which items are in bin 2 vs. bin 3, only that bin 1 represents $\frac{1}{3}$ of the total.
+- In my initial attempts on the problem I solved for bin 2 and bin3 and it took an order of magnitude longer to solve.
+- Faster solving depends very much on selecting the right problem to solve!
 - The first algorithm `go_kn` uses a modified version of the knapsack algorithm from the Picat book about constraint solving. https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf It does not use the `cp` solver module, but does use tabling to speed up.
 - The second algorithm is uses `cp` and `#=` to constrain the solution to the problem statement.
 - Algorithm 1 is much faster than algorithm 2, but both are pretty fast.
 Interestingly part 1 shows a bigger difference in times than part 2.